dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

 3. On the Create a resource group **Basics** tab, enter the following:

-   - **Subscription**: Select the subscription you are using for this hands-on lab.
+   - **Subscription**: Select the subscription you are using.
-   - **Resource group**: Enter `hands-on-lab-SUFFIX` as the name of the new resource group, where SUFFIX is your Microsoft alias, initials, or other value to ensure uniquely named resources.
+   - **Resource group**: Enter `rg-text-analytics-SUFFIX` as the name of the new resource group, where SUFFIX is your Microsoft alias, initials, or other value to ensure uniquely named resources.
-   - **Region**: Select the region you are using for this hands-on lab.
+   - **Region**: Select the region where you want to deploy your resources.

    ![The values specified above are entered into the Create a resource group Basics tab.](media/create-resource-group.png "Create resource group")